 Cold Pretzels & Root Beer at the Bavarian Tap Room

 One weekend while I was in grade school my father needed to go to work at the Bavarian Brewery and took me along.
 It was a real treat when he showed me the Bavarian Tap Room.
 I remember sitting down at a big table, and feeling like an adult.
 There was someone attending the room and I seem to recall them being hesitant with what to do with me.
 However, after they pondered for a moment, I was asked if I wanted something to eat and drink.
-In a refrigerator full of beer, they also had some soda and stick pretzels.
+In a refrigerator full of beer barrels and bottles, there was also some soda and stick pretzels.
 The cold pretzels were served to me in a small wood bowl and the root beer came in a frosty mug.
 It was an extremely enjoyable experience for me that I’ll never forget.
 It was my first beer in a bar!
-I don’t believe I’ve ever had refrigerated pretzels again, but at the time, I thought they were great.
-It’s been many years since, but whenever I buy or see stick pretzels, I often recall visiting the Bavarian Tap Room with my dad.
+I don’t believe I’ve ever had refrigerated pretzels again, especially in wood bowl.
+But there was something very special about it at the time, and I thought they were great.
+It’s been many years since, but whenever I buy stick pretzels or see them served, I usually recall visiting the Bavarian Tap Room with my dad.

 Milkmen vs. Beer Men